ALC Oahu Debrief 2016

 Much of our time was spent outside on trips to the beach or hiking trails.
 We would also spend quite a lot of time out and about in the neighborhood.

 For community agreements involving only the staff ALC Oahu created a staff Community Mastery Board.
 It is useful for determining community norms, building agreement around which tools to use, and a way to support interpersonal boundaries and growth.
-Due to ALC Oahu staff often working remotely it was decided to digitize the CMB.
-Click to learn more about that process.
+Due to ALC Oahu staff often working remotely it was decided to… Read more

 Crunching the Numbers